 Note: Students must demonstrate competency in the basic use of the computer as a requirement for graduation.
-Courses with the computer designation will satisfy this requirement.
+Courses with the computer designation satisfy this requirement.

-Area I: Written Communication 6

-Area II: Humanities and Fine Arts 12

-Literature 3

-Arts (A) 3

-+Additional Humanities and Fine Arts 3

-Complete one course from the following: 3

-SPH 106 Fundamentals of Oral Communications

-SPH 107 Fundamentals of Public Speaking

-Area III: Natural Sciences and Mathematics 11

-MTH 115S Precalculus Algebra & Trigonometry or

-MTH 125S Calculus I 4

-This requirements may be fulfilled by completing

-both MTH 112 & 113.

-BIO 103 Principles of Biology I 4

-BIO 104S Principles of Biology II 4

-Area IV: History, Social, and Behavioral Sciences History +Additional History, Social, and Behavioral Sciences 12 3 9

-(6 hours maximum of history) J

-As a part of the General Studies Curriculum, students must complete a six semester hour sequence in either literature or history.
+Area I: Written Communication 6 Area II: Humanities and Fine Arts Literature Arts (A) +Additional Humanities and Fine Arts Complete one course from the following: SPH 106 Fundamentals of Oral Communications SPH 107 Fundamentals of Public Speaking 12 3 3 3 3 Area III: Natural Sciences and Mathematics MTH 115S Precalculus Algebra & Trigonometry or MTH 125S Calculus I This requirement may be fulfilled by completing both MTH 112 & 113.
+BIO 103 Principles of Biology I BIO 104S Principles of Biology II 11 4 4 4 4 Area IV: History, Social, and Behavioral Sciences History +Additional History, Social, and Behavioral Sciences (6 hours maximum of history) 12 3 9 As a part of the General Studies Curriculum, students n complete a six semester hour sequence in either literatur history.